greg-raven/Uncommon-Sense/_posts/2021-11-18-the-benefits-and-hypocrisy-of-playing-the-slavery-card.md

 While slavery was destroyed in the West during the 19th century, the struggle to end slavery elsewhere continued well into the 20th century.
 In Mauritania, it was officially abolished just 15 years ago, though even its own officials admitted that it still continued, as it does to this day.

-There are 30,000 Africans enslaved in Mauritania under terrible conditions at this moment, but there is scarcely a peep about it from black “leaders” in America who thunder about slavery in the past.
+There are 30,000 Africans enslaved in Mauritania under terrible conditions at this moment, but there is scarcely a peep about it from black "leaders" in America who thunder about slavery in the past.

 If slavery were the real issue, then slavery among flesh-and-blood human beings alive today would arouse far more outcry than past slavery among people who are long dead.
 The difference is that past slavery can be cashed in for political benefits today, while slavery in North Africa only distracts from these political goals.
 Worse yet, talking about slavery in Africa would undermine the picture of unique white guilt requiring unending reparations.